HatchApps/xavier-help/focus.md

 ## Checks

-Xavier tackles all sorts of accounting insights, and spots many kinds of errors.
+Dext Precision tackles all sorts of accounting insights, and spots many kinds of errors.
 These are organised into Checks, which you can think of as individual tools or tasks that require review by someone.

 ![Focus Check with Alert](./images/focus-check.png)